jakekopacz/Monte_Carlo_Poker/README.md

 A Monte Carlo Algorithm uses repetitive random sampling to determine the probability of an event.
 This project is written 100% if C++17 using only the standard library.
 - Included in this project:
-  - Monte Carlo Algorithm class
+  - Monte Carlo Algorithm
-  - Poker Hand Evaluator class
+  - Poker Hand Evaluator
-  - Poker Hand Database class
+  - Poker Hand Rank Dictionary
   - Card Class

 ### Monte Carlo Algorithm

 This Monte Carlo Algorithm determines the likelyhood of a player(s)' hand winning or splitting the pot by running *n* iterations of a poker game.
 In which it deals random cards and determines the winner after every iteration.

+This program only has one public funtion which can either print results to the terminal or modify a vector passed through.

-Public Functin
+Public Functin Parameters:
 - Hand     = player's hand = 2 cards
 - com      = games' com cards, 0 - 5
 - nc       = number of com cards